 Locking a frame

-✏️ The option to unlock objects is not available for guest editors.
+✏️ The option to unlock objects is not available for visitors.

-✏️ Board owners can prevent users from unlocking objects with protected lock.
+✏️ Board owners/co-owners can prevent users from unlocking objects with protected lock.

 Locking objects inside a frame

-To delete a frame, select the option on the frame context menu or simply press Backspace.
+To delete a frame, click three dots on the context menu and choose the option or simply press Backspace.
 Accidentally deleted a frame?
 No worries - the content will stay on the board!
 You can restore the frame on Activity list.

 The option to delete a frame

 💡 You can get a direct link to any frame on the board.
 Share this link with your collaborators to draw their attention to the exact frame.
-Open the context menu and choose Copy link.
+Select a frame, click three dots, and choose Copy link.
 Note that users will still have access to the whole board.

 Copying the link to a particular frame on the board